jrlmx/sourdough/README.md

 ## Planned Features

-[x] Support multiple "starters" (read: starter-kits) [x] Handle multiple private repos and auth.json crendentials [ ] Support commandline args for selecting a specific "starter" [ ] Allow the injection of code snippets into a specifically targeted file, clossure, or array
+- [x] Support multiple "starters" (read: starter-kits)
+- [x] Handle multiple private repos and auth.json credentials
+- [ ] Support commandline args for selecting a specific "starter"
+- [ ] Allow the injection of code snippets into a specifically targeted file, closure, or array

-[ ] ~~Add a Svelte-Inertia starter~~ (cancelled - for now)
+- [ ] ~~Add a Svelte-Inertia starter~~ (cancelled - for now)

 ## FAQ